tokyohans/openshift-origin-cartridge-cassandra/README.md

 ## Versions

-This cartridge is able to support multiple versions of cassandra.
-The Cartridge comes with cassandra 1.2.4 and 2.0.8 out of the box, and you can easily add new versions to the cartridge by adding them to usr/versions and metadata/manifest.yml accordingly.
+This cartridge supports cassandra version 2.2.6.
+The Cartridge comes with cassandra 2.2.6 out of the box, and you can easily add new versions to the cartridge by adding them to usr/versions and metadata/manifest.yml accordingly.